 1:15pm – Breakout Session III

 3:30pm – Closing & Adjournment

 The Sarah Brabant Trailblazer Award was established in 2016 in honor of her service to the community and commitment to advancing women’s equity.
 Dr. Brabant served the University and Acadiana community selflessly as founder of the Mayor’s Commission on the Needs of Women, President of the Board of Directors for Faith House, and the professor for the first course on death and dying at UL Lafayette.

-The recipient of the 2021 Sarah Brabant Trailblazer Award will be announced during the Opening Session & Awards Program on Tuesday, March 2 at 1:00pm.
+The recipient of the 2023 Sarah Brabant Trailblazer Award will be announced during the Keynote & Awards Luncheon, which begins at 11:30 am.